Anomaloscope

 An anomaloscope is an instrument and color vision test, often used to quantify and characterize color blindness.
 They are expensive and require specialized knowledge to operate, but are viewed as the gold standard for color vision standards.
 As a result, they are normally used for academic studies, rather than job pre-screening.
-They are also used to validate other color vision standards with regards to classification of color vision defects.
+They are also used to validate other color vision standards with regard to classification of color vision defects.